-Once you are positioned comfortably on the breast board the radiographers will feel for some bones in your chest to make you are straight.
+Once you are positioned comfortably the radiographers will feel for some bones in your chest to make you are straight.
 They will then draw some temporary pen marks on the skin.
 Be aware these marks will be drawn on both sides of your chest as the marks are used to check you are in the same position when you return for treatment.